-Measures aimed at tackling 'rogue' landlords and agents will come into force on 6 April 2018.
+Measures aimed at tackling 'rogue' landlords and agents came into force in April 2018.

 The provisions on Custom and self-build housing have been in force since 31 October 2016 and Regulations aimed at reducing the regulation of housing associations came into force on 16 November 2017.